MicrosoftDocs/xamarin-docs/docs/essentials/preferences.md

 - **string**
 - **DateTime**

-## Integrating with System Settings
+## Integrate with System Settings

 Preferences are store natively, which allows you to integrate your settings into the native system settings.
-Follow the platform documetnation and samples to integrate with the platform.
+Follow the platform documetnation and samples to integrate with the platform:

 * Apple: [Implementing an iOS Settings Bundle](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html)
 * [iOS Applicaton Preferences Sample](https://docs.microsoft.com/samples/xamarin/ios-samples/appprefs/)